 In addition to keeping up with routine eye exams, there are steps you can take to lower your risk of developing glaucoma.
 This includes:

-What if worse comes to worse, and despite taking preventative measures you are diagnosed with glaucoma?
+What if worse comes to worst, and despite taking preventative measures you are diagnosed with glaucoma?
 In these situations, eye drops can be prescribed to help reduce the elevated intraocular eye pressure and prevent damage to the optic nerve.
 However, in order to be effective, these drops must be used as prescribed to prevent the progression of the disease.
 Surgical treatments are also available to help lower eye pressure.

-The bottom-line is that although glaucoma is not preventable and presently has no cure, it can be controlled if diagnosed and treated early by a licensed eye doctor.
+The bottom line is that although glaucoma is not preventable and presently has no cure, it can be controlled if diagnosed and treated early by a licensed eye doctor.